Legal Advice for Libel — 16 results

 If the statements complained about are designed to be read, its libel.
 Slander involves the spoken... more

-Written by attorney Matthew Donaldson, over 2 years ago.
+Written by attorney Matthew Donaldson, almost 3 years ago.

 The Law of Slander and Libel

 Sticks and stones may break my bones, but names will never harm me.
 This statement can be far from true.
 Be aware that name calling, under certain strict... more

-Written by attorney Scott Hughes, over 2 years ago.
+Written by attorney Scott Hughes, almost 3 years ago.

 Private individuals as well as public figures may sue others when there is a substantial danger to his or her reputation as a result of anothers written or spoken defamation.

-Written by attorney Stuart Address, about 3 years ago.
+Written by attorney Stuart Address, over 3 years ago.

 Defamation is the general cause of action for when someone makes a false statement of fact about another person.
 Libel is the written form of defamation; something published in writing.... more

-Written by attorney Lars A. Lundeen, almost 5 years ago.
+Written by attorney Lars A. Lundeen, over 5 years ago.

 Publication to the Plaintiff Alone is Not Actionable.
 Defamation must be communicated to someone other than the Plaintiff.
 Statements uttered directly to the Plaintiff (in letters, phone... more

-Written by attorney Kenneth Chyten, almost 5 years ago.
+Written by attorney Kenneth Chyten, over 5 years ago.

 Slander Is a False Publication In Written Form Libel is a false and unprivileged publication, made in writing, or in some other visible form, which exposes the plaintiff to hatred,... more

-Written by attorney Jon Jackson, over 6 years ago.
+Written by attorney Jon Jackson, almost 7 years ago.